 Restricted and Designated Assets.
 Cash, cash equivalents, and investments, which are restricted by regulation or under terms of certain agreements for payments to third parties are included as restricted assets.
 Restricted assets include Revenue bond and debt service reserves, Nuclear decommissioning trust fund, and Other funds.
 Board actions limiting the use of such funds are included as designated assets.
-Designated assets include the Rate stabilization fund and \$0.6 million of Other funds as of December 31, 2022 and 2021.
+Designated assets include the Rate stabilization fund and Other funds.
 When SMUD restricts or designates funds for a specific purpose, and restricted and designated and unrestricted resources are available for use, it is SMUD's policy to use restricted and designated resources first, then unrestricted resources as they are needed.